All Episodes

 I'm sure in every case they came to you, right?

-They were going to find and recruit counterintelligence people and that sort of thing and teach us to be remote viewers if they couldn't find somebody that could remote view.
+And they were going to find and recruit counterintelligence people and that sort of thing and teach us to be remote viewers if they couldn't find somebody that could remote view.

-And then the way they did that was kind of strange, because they knew if they brought us into a room and said, everybody who thinks they're psychic, raise your hand, we'd all just stand there and stare at each other.
+And then the way they did that was kind of strange because they knew if they brought us into a room and said, everybody who thinks they're psychic, raise your hand, we'd all just stand there and stare at each other.

-So they were able, though, they went through the records and they found people who basically were exceptional in the jobs that they really shouldn't have been exceptional in, and decided that they were either extremely lucky in most cases or were probably psychic to some degree.
+So they were able, though, they went through the records and they found people who basically were exceptional in the jobs that they really shouldn't have been exceptional in and decided that they were either extremely lucky in most cases or were probably psychic to some degree.

-And once they identified those people, I being one of them, they brought us in and asked
+And once they identified those people, I being one of them, they brought us in and asked for volunteers to be tested.

-Do you know how they actually got on to you?
+Do you know how they actually got onto you?

 How did they get to you?

-They actually talked to my bosses and most of my bosses said, yeah, he's a little strange.
+They actually talked to my bosses, and most of my bosses said, yeah, he's a little strange.

 He seems to know the answer when a lot of people don't.

-So what they did is they called me in and they laid a lot of psychic stuff on a table in front of me and asked me if I thought any of that stuff was real.
+So what they did is they called me in, and they laid a lot of psychic stuff on a table in front of me and asked me if I thought any of that stuff was real.

 And I told them that I needed to review it before I could make an astute comment on it.

-And so they gave me a couple hours to look over a lot of the material, at the end of which I said that I felt that a lot of it was bogus, but some of it seemed to be serious enough that it could pose a threat.
+At the end of which I said that I felt that a lot of it was bogus, but some of it seemed to be serious enough that it could pose a threat.

 And if it could pose a threat, then it needed to be investigated.